(yes, I know I used this picture last week, but it just worked so well here)

 Then I went to CVS to brainstorm what to put in this package.
 Suburbs people, you probably would have gone to Target.
 This city girl who doesn’t have a car goes to CVS for all her conveniences.
 I went up and down all the aisles and came out with 6 bags of Dove chocolates, my favorite.
 I decided I could cut a small rectangle out of cardstock, make a calendar that showed the days of Valentines Day week, and glue one piece of chocolate to each day.
 Then I stopped at Staples and bought 6″ x 9″ envelopes and headed home.
 Once I got home I realized this was never going to work.
 Why?
 Because the second an envelope becomes thicker than 1/4″ it is considered a package and the absolute cheapest package you can ship is $2.32.
 The bags of chocolate only cost $18 total, but to send these packages was going to cost $100.

-I quickly realized I was going to have to make the most of the 49 cents it cost to mail a letter.
+I quickly realized I was going to have to get a gift that fits in an envelope so that it was only the cost of a stamp to ship.
 So I looked up the maximum envelope dimensions to mail what qualifies as a letter by USPS:

 - Maximum Height: 6.125″

 - Maximum Width: 11.5″